kind2-mc/kind2/doc/usr/content/1_techniques/1_techniques.md

 # Techniques

-This section presents the techniques available in Kind 2.
-How they work and how they can be tweaked through options:
+This section presents the techniques available in Kind 2: how they work, and how they can be tweaked through various options:

 * [k-induction](./2_kinduction.md#k-induction)
 * [invariant generation](./3_invgen.md#invariant-generation)